cloudpassage/td_connections/README.md

-8. After setting the required input parameters above, The script will start connecting to HALO API and retrieve required TD connections.
+8. After setting the required input parameters above, The script will start connecting to HALO API and retrieving required TD connections.